What is New Product Blueprinting?

 New Product Blueprinting deeply respects your customers’ knowledge and requires new skills on your part to access this knowledge.
 And it occurs before you begin actual product development, thereby saving you from squandering enormous resources.
 When a team uses New Product Blueprinting, it actually moves through four integrated phases (Figure 1) covering seven steps.
 Does seven steps seem like a lot?… Consider two points.

-Is this Overkill?
+Is New Product Blueprinting Overkill?

 First, you only apply this process for major new products.
 A market-facing team might have 1-3 major projects underway at any point… perhaps ﬁnishing the business case on one, interviewing for another, and starting market research for a third.
 But the mindset trickles down to all new product development.
 So even for small projects, people will question whether customer needs have been fully explored, competitive positions understood, etc.